Skip to content

 • Do not add logos, text, or formatting yet — starting fresh avoids conflicts when documents are merged.

-• Double-click at the top margin to open the Header area.
+• Double-click into the top margin to open the Header area.

 • In the Header & Footer Tools, go to Position > Header from Top.